Priyasolaiman/BCB-course/README.md

 # BCB-course
-This is the repository for a graduate Data Visualization Class.
+This is a repository for a class named Foundation of Data Visualization.